 In winter, we’ve heard it’s equally satisfying sitting indoors with fireplaces keeping you toasty whilst you look out over the valley.

 The building is nice with a contemporary design.
-The cellar door tasting experience here is great with excellent, awarding winning wines and knowledgeable staff.
+The cellar door tasting experience here is great with excellent, award-winning wines and knowledgeable staff.

 Bannockburn, 306 Felton Road

 Wet Jacket Wines was one of our favourite wine tasting experiences in Queenstown.
 It’s nice to step away from the spectacular architecture of the vineyards mentioned above.
 Wet Jacket Wines hold their wine tasting in typical kiwi style – inside a real, operational woolshed.

 You won’t find patronizing attitudes here, only knowledgeable wine experts keen to make your experience comfortable and enjoyable.
 Our entire time here was fairly sobering (ironically), and sitting on the beanbags in the sunshine was pleasant.

 Despite the unique atmosphere, the wines here are first class.
 We are sure you will enjoy their wines and find something you’ll want to take away with you.

 If for some reason, you aren’t satisfied with the wine, then take some cheese home or grab a taco.

 Cost: $5 (or free if you purchase a bottle)